splintor/yeruham-phone-book-web-site/README.md

 1. It can search partial words and partial phone-numbers
 1. It can search in Hebrew if English search finds no result.
 1. It enables editing in mobile
+1. It enables easily adding and formatting emails and phone numbers
 1. It has Hebrew UX (edit buttons, etc.)
 1. It enables having simple URL to get data JSON for mobile app, without a need to have a Google Apps script to get it and cache it.